Ketibansapi/ts-inspired-api/README.md

 # Users REST API

 A simple API to do CRUD users from mongodb using Nestjs framework in Typescript.
+Inpired-mobile assesstment.

 ## Setup Mongodb